 • The government offers lender insurance on this type of loan, so FHA mortgage rates tend to be lower than conventional loans.

-• You can also make a lower upfront down payment with this type of loan, typically as low as 3.5% of the purchase price.
+• This type of loan also typically requires a lower upfront down payment, as low as 3.5% of the purchase price.

 VA loans

-• They often come with lower interest rates and have no down payment or private mortgage insurance requirements.
-However, it requires a VA funding fee.
+• VA loans often have lower interest rates and no down payment or private mortgage insurance requirements.
+However, they require a VA funding fee.
 For more information about VA loans, check out our guide to the best VA loans.

 USDA loans

-USDA loans are guaranteed by the U.S. Department of Agriculture and are an option for borrowers purchasing or building homes in rural and suburban areas.
-Applicants have to meet specific income requirements to qualify, but typically don’t need to make a down payment.
+The U.S. Department of Agriculture guarantees USDA loans, which are an option for borrowers who want to purchase or build homes in rural and suburban areas.
+Applicants must meet specific income requirements to qualify but typically don’t need to make a down payment.

-A reverse mortgage allows homeowners age 62 or older to convert their home equity into cash without having to sell their property, as long as they meet eligibility requirements.
+A reverse mortgage allows homeowners age 62 or older to convert their home equity into cash without selling their property, as long as they meet eligibility requirements.

-• As long as the homeowners live in the house, they don’t have to pay back the loan — however, there are caveats, such as having homeowners insurance and maintaining the property in good condition.
+• As long as the homeowners live in the house, they don’t have to repay the loan — however, there are caveats, such as having homeowners insurance and maintaining the property in good condition.

-• The homeowner can choose to receive the loan through different payment options, such as a monthly disbursement or a lump sum payment.
+• The homeowner can receive the loan through different payment options, such as a monthly disbursement or a lump sum payment.

 • Instead of a reverse mortgage, homeowners under the age of 62 can also look into home equity loans, which are similar in concept, though with different repayment rules.